Governor’s House Inn History

 Schematic of original wall around Charles Towne

-James Laurens only lived in this home for a short period of time (approximately five (5) years) before moving to England.
+James Laurens only lived in this home for a short period of time before moving to England in 1765.
 Not long thereafter he moved to Southern France where his Huguenot family originated from prior to moving to America in the mid 1600’s.
 James ultimately died in France leaving his brother Henry to manage his estate and the sale of this home to the young attorney and patriot Edward Rutledge.
 Based upon the Deed found in Charleston city archives Rutledge first rented the home from Laurens with payment made in the form of “peppercorn.”
-In 1788 he purchased this home for 4,000 Pounds.
+After a lengthy rental period, Rutledge ultimately purchased the home in 1788 for 4,000 Pounds.

 State Gazette of South Carolina 1785 Advertisement